ZhouTimeMachine/note/docs/courses/C-review.md

 # C Programming

-!!! info "PTA homework of ZJU *Fundamentals of Programming and Algorithms*, 2020 Fall."
+!!! info "PTA homework of ZJU *Fundamentals of Programming and Algorithm*, 2020 Fall."

 ## Week 1